 In the Mother House, by Melanie DeMore.
 A lovely collection of meditative songs, dedicated to Melanie’s sister, Drena.

 Long For This World, by Betsy Rose.
 Healing songs of loss, remembrance and comfort.
 Music for the endings and transitions in our lives.

 On Wings of a Dove - Harp Music to Soothe the Soul, by Christine Grace Magnussen.

 Soundings of the Planet.
-A wonderful resource of calming music for any setting.
-I listened to this music when giving birth to our children.
+A wonderful resource for calming music for any setting.
+There is a huge catalog of healing songs to explore.

 Spirit of Harmony, by Marilyn Power Scott.
 Beautiful acapella voices sing of love and healing, drawing on ancient themes.